lgreco/DataStructures/Coding Studio/Motel271/src/readme.md

 * how much larger the new dresser should be?
 * how to move the contents from the old dresser to the new dresser?

-Answer these questions by improving the provided class Dresser in this repository.
+These questions are addressed in the Dresser class in this repository.